KastnerRG/Read_the_docs/docs/PYNQ-example.rst

 To simplify the steps and increase reproducibility, we will replace most GUI operations with command line scripts (so you can simple run one command instead of clicking 100 buttons).

+You do have the option to use the GUI of Vitis Unified IDE.
+We'll cover it later.

-If you're curious about GUI-based methods, check `here <https://pp4fpgas.readthedocs.io/en/latest/PYNQ-example-legacy.html>`_ for a the legacy version of this lab using GUI with Xilinx Vivado and Vitis HLS 2022.2.
+If you're curious about GUI-based classic Vitis HLS, check `here <https://pp4fpgas.readthedocs.io/en/latest/PYNQ-example-legacy.html>`_ for a the legacy version of this lab using GUI with Xilinx Vivado and Vitis HLS 2022.2.

 0) Vivado Design suite installation
 ------------------------------------